Search

 Basic Configurations

-Configure the relevant configurations both on the orchestrator and on the workers following the instructions in the quick start guide.
+Configure the relevant configurations on the orchestrator following the instructions in the quick start guide.
+Note that configuration changes on worker nodes are not required for this process.

 Configure a shared session ID